 Causal genes, however, have been identified in a small number of families, and mutations (changes) in these genes are actually responsible for the development of PD.
 These inherited forms of PD are very rare, representing approximately 2% of all Parkinson's disease.
 So far, three genes (SNCA, LRRK2, PARK3) have been identified in which mutations cause autosomal dominant Parkinson's disease.
 "Autosomal", meaning any chromosome other than a sex chromosome.
 "Dominant" meaning the gene that is expressed in the affected child who inherited one copy, in this case, of the mutant gene from one parent and one normal gene from the other parent.
 All offspring of these two parents has a 50/50 chance of inheriting the gene mutation that could lead to developing Parkinson's disease.

 In 1997 the first of these genes to be discovered was the alpha-synuclein gene (SNCA) on chromosome 4.
 Mutations in this gene result in abnormal accumulation of alpha-synuclein protein in Lewy bodies in the brain, one of the neuropathological hallmarks of PD.
-In addition to gene mutations causing autosomal dominant Parkinson's disease, three other genes (Parkin, DJ-1 and PINK1) have been discovered in which mutations cause autosomal recessive PD.
+In addition to gene mutations causing autosomal dominant Parkinson's disease, several other genes (PARK7, PRKN DJ-1 and PINK1) have been discovered in which mutations cause autosomal recessive PD.

 In autosomal recessive Parkinson's disease, two copies of the gene mutation are necessary for the disease to develop.
 Both parents must carry a copy of the PD gene mutation.
 If a child inherits one copy of the gene mutation from each parent, he/she would very likely develop PD.
 These rare forms of autosomal dominant or autosomal recessive inherited PD often, but not always, result in early-onset disease.